Structural Molecular Biology

 BL9-2

-Beam line 9-2 is a wiggler end station dedicated for monochromatic, high-throughput and high-resolution macromolecular crystallography and optimized for SAD and MAD experiments.
-It can be run in a full remote access mode.
-It is equipped with a Dectris Pilatus 6M PAD detector and a remote access controlled UV-Vis microspectrophotometer.
+BL 9-2 is a broad-fan wiggler end station dedicated for monochromatic, high-throughput and high-resolution macromolecular crystallography experiments.
+Optimized for SAD and MAD experiments, BL9-2 can be run in a full remote access mode and features a remote access-controlled UV-Vis microspectrophotometer for in-situ single crystal absorption spectroscopy measurements.

 BL7-3

-Beam line 7-3 is a wiggler side-station dedicated for x-ray absorption spectroscopy and EXAFS measurements on dilute biological systems.
-BL7-3 is equipped with a 30-element Ge solid-state detector in addition to ionization chambers and Lytle/PIPS detectors.
+Beam line 7-3 is a high flux wiggler side-station optimized for x-ray absorption spectroscopy (XANES and EXAFS) in the 5.5–40 keV range, dedicated for x-ray absorption spectroscopy and EXAFS measurements on dilute biological systems.
 A dedicated LHe cryostat allows for routine low temperature measurements.
 The unfocused beam on BL7-3 is ideal for samples especially susceptible to radiation damage, such as high-valent intermediates and other oxidized species.

 BL7-1